 Perched dramatically at the tip of Tillamook Head, Ecola State Park is one of the most scenic and wild state parks on the Oregon coast.

-The park is located at the north end of Cannon Beach and is filled with walking paths ending in dramatic viewpoints, plenty of nature watching opportunities, and enough recreational activities to keep you entertained for days.
+The park is located at the north end of Cannon Beach and is filled with walking paths ending in dramatic viewpoints, plenty of nature viewing opportunities, and enough recreational activities to keep you entertained for days.

 Exploring Ecola State Park on the Oregon Coast

 Ecola State Park is a magical little headland jutting out into the Pacific that’s popular amongst Portlanders and tourists alike.
-It’s no surprise as to why, this place is drop-dead GORGEOUS and has tons of exciting things for adventurers to experience.
+It’s no surprise as to why – this place is drop-dead GORGEOUS and has tons of exciting things for adventurers to experience.

 Hike the many trails or take on the mammoth Discovery Trail to see it all.
-Keep your eyes peeled for wildlife, exploring the tide pools, head to nearby surf havens, and more!
+Keep your eyes peeled for wildlife, explore the tide pools, head to nearby surf havens, and more!
 Here’s everything you can do around Ecola State Park.

 Hikes in Ecola State Park

 Ecola State Park is a mecca when it comes to hikes.
 Complete with stunning views and in varying lengths and levels of difficulty, there is something for everyone.
+These are our favs…

 Clatsop Loop Trail from Indian Beach